Leart2003/Leart2003/README.md

 ## 🏆 Highlights

-- ✅ Built and submitted a full-stack .NET assignment for a technical interview (ProductManagementSystem)
 - 🎓 Completed BA in Professional Programming
 - 📈 Continuously growing in .NET, React, SQL, and system design